-1.4 Components of the development scheme
+1.4 Content of the development scheme

-The development scheme consists of:
+The development scheme consists of the following:

-- i. the Land use plan that regulates development in the PDA - ii. the Infrastructure plan that describes infrastructure required to support achievement of the Land use plan and states applicable infrastructure charges, and - iii. the Implementation strategy that describes actions that complement the Land use plan and Infrastructure plan to achieve the main purpose of the Act.
+- i. the Land use plan that regulates development in the PDA (section 2) - ii. the Infrastructure plan that describes infrastructure required to support achievement of the Land use plan and states applicable infrastructure charges (section 3), and - iii. the Implementation strategy that describes actions that complement the Land use plan and Infrastructure plan to achieve the main purpose of the ED Act (section 4).